 Land, buildings and equipment are recorded at cost or, if donated, at the fair value at date of donation.
 It is the Preserve's policy to capitalize fixed asset expenditures with a unit value greater than or equal to \$500 and a useful life greater than one year.
-Depreciation is computed on the straight line method over the estimated useful lives of
+Contributions of long-lived assets with explicit restrictions that specify how the assets are to be used and contributions of cash or other assets that are to be used to acquire long-lived assets are reported as restricted support.